 ---|---|

 In some cases, upgrading may mean moving the electrical panel to fit new building codes or improve access to it.
-The cost of this process will depend on how far the panel needs to move and how much new wiring is needed.
+The cost of this process depends how far the panel needs to move and how much new wiring is needed.

 Service | Cost |